 Another virtual currency cost basis action occurred on August 1, 2017 when Bitcoin Cash (ticker BCH or BCC) was issued by a splinter group to upgrade protocol and enhance capacity.
 Not all virtual currency exchanges agreed to support trading in the new Bitcoin Cash, but it traded on the Kraken exchange as well as many overseas exchanges, establishing a market value for cost basis allocation factors.
 Use our free calculator to compute your new cost basis for Bitcoin Cash and for the Bitcoin you continued to hold.

-Exchanges such as Coinbase and GDAX that did not credit the Bitcoin Cash immediately have agreed to credit it later.
-Expected delivery is in January 2018.
+Exchanges such as Coinbase and GDAX that did not credit the Bitcoin Cash immediately but did credit it later on 12/19/2017.
 A Bitcoin holder at Coinbase could have moved their Bitcoin to Kraken to receive the Bitcoin Cash immediately.
 A case could also be made for computing the cost allocation factors based on the relative market values on the day that the Bitcoin Cash becomes available on the exchange where your own Bitcoins are held.
 Check back here for further developments on this topic.